emmercm/igir/docs/roms/filtering-preferences.md

 --filter-regex <pattern|filename>, --filter-regex-exclude <pattern|filename>
 ```

-Only include or exclude games based if their DAT name (or filename if not using DATs) matches a regular expression.
+Only include or exclude games based on if their DAT name (or filename if not using DATs) matches a regular expression.

 Regex flags can be optionally provided in the form `/<pattern>/<flags>`, for example: